josteink/makecrx-sharp/README.md

 The packaged file is compliant with [CRX Package format v2](https://developer.chrome.com/extensions/crx).

+The canonical source for this project is https://github.com/josteink/makecrx-sharp.

 ## usage

 In its most simple form, the following should suffice: